LoganLiu66/iListen/README.md

 - The text from whisper is not always accurate.
 - The audio and text may not be fully aligned.
 - The audio is not always downloaded successfully due to blocked IP by Youtube or Bilibili.
-- If you want to use this app on MacOS, please build [openfst1.8.3](https://www.openfst.org/twiki/bin/view/FST/WebHome) manually and install [pynini2.1.6](https://www.openfst.org/twiki/bin/view/GRM/Pynini) by `conda install -c conda-forge pynini` and then install [WeTextProcessing 1.0.4.1](https://github.com/WeTextProcessing/WeTextProcessing).
+- If you want to use this app on MacOS, please build [openfst1.8.3](https://www.openfst.org/twiki/bin/view/FST/WebHome) manually (refer to [mac_build_openfst.sh](mac_build_openfst.sh)) and install [pynini2.1.6](https://www.openfst.org/twiki/bin/view/GRM/Pynini) by `conda install -c conda-forge pynini` and then install [WeTextProcessing 1.0.4.1](https://github.com/WeTextProcessing/WeTextProcessing).

 ## Acknowledge